rigdev/docs/docs/sdks/golang.md

 </TabItem>
 </Tabs>

-The `rig.Client` needs access to a Rig service-account, which you [setup like this](/service-accounts).
+The `rig.Client` needs access to a Rig service account, which you [setup like this](/service-accounts).
 By default the `rig.Client` tries to read the credentials from the `RIG_CLIENT_ID` and `RIG_CLIENT_SECRET` environment variables.
 If these are not set, you can supply them directly using the `WithClientCredentials` option to the `NewClient` function.
 If your code is running from inside a Rig capsule, it is possible to automatically set the environment variables by executing

 ```bash
 rig capsule config [CAPSULE_NAME] --auto-add-service-account